Towards a territorialized action space for food and rural development, 1st Edition, Routledge

-Specialty food has established a strong position within product categories such as craft beer in Denmark and organic food in Sweden, but has failed to do so in others.
-The emergence of markets for specialty foods have been promoted by top-down policy initiatives and bottom-up entrepreneurial efforts.
+Speciality food has established a strong position within product categories such as craft beer in Denmark and organic food in Sweden, but has failed to do so in others.
+The emergence of markets for speciality foods have been promoted by top-down policy initiatives and bottom-up entrepreneurial efforts.

-Far from providing the only relevant platform for food transition and innovation, the “New Nordic Food” manifesto has helped creating a territorialized action space for networks of food producers and distributors promoting diversity in local food and rural development.
+Far from providing the only relevant platform for food transition and innovation, the “New Nordic Food” manifesto has helped to create a territorialized action space for networks of food producers and distributors promoting diversity in local food and rural development.

-Some of the specialty food networks have succeeded in re-scaling their operations from a local to a national market.
-Today even large retailers and food processing companies have to pay notice to the ongoing changes among consumers.
-There is however a paradoxical constraint in a transition towards specialty food.
+Some of the speciality food networks have succeeded in re-scaling their operations from a local to a national market.
+Today even large retailers and food processing companies have to pay attention to the ongoing changes among consumers.
+There is however a paradoxical constraint in a transition towards speciality food.
 A large-scale transition would imply that producers and consumers abandon precisely what constitute them – their exclusiveness.

 Introduction: Emerging Nordic food approaches

 Jesper Manniche and Bjørnar Sæther